silstonekunal/Demo/README.md

 # Demo
-Demo Projects and Code for Sales and Marketing
+Demo Projects and Code for Sales and Marketing.

+# 1 Dev Ops Demo's